libriscv/libriscv/README.md

 ## What to use for performance

 Use Clang (newer is better) to compile the emulator with.
 It is somewhere between 20-25% faster on most everything.
-Disable atomics and compression extensions in the emulator for a slight boost.
-Use GCC to build the binaries with, -O2 with atomics and compression disabled: `-march=rv32imfd`.
+Disable atomics and compression extensions in the emulator for a slight boost, if you can recompile the RISC-V binaries with the same configuration.

+Use GCC to build the RISC-V binaries with, -O2 with atomics and compression disabled: `-march=rv32imfd`.
+Try enabling the instruction decoder cache and see if it's faster for your needs.
+Experiment with -Os and GC-sections, as the lower instruction count can translate into better performance for the emulator.

-Otherwise, if you are building the libc yourself, you can outsource all the heap functionality to the host using system calls.
+Otherwise, if you are building the libc yourself, you can outsource all the heap functionality to the host using specialized system calls.
 See `emulator/src/native_heap.hpp`, as well as the native_libc files.
+This will manage the location of heap chunks outside of the emulator, however the heap memory itself is still inside the virtual memory of the guest binary.